By Terry Trucco

 It’s a repeater.
-Time Square’s Carter Hotel, a fixture on Trip Advisor’s anti-hit list since the list began, is Number Four for the second year straight.
+Time Square’s Hotel Carter, a fixture on Trip Advisor’s anti-hit list since the list began, is Number Four for the second year straight.
 That’s an improvement; prior to 2010, the hotel took the top spot with amazing consistency.

 Still, not everyone is picky, and the 615-room Carter, a magnet for students, Europeans and tourists on a budget, regularly sells out.
 It’s undeniably cheap.
 For years, a sign on the building advertised rates of $99 a night.
 Miraculously, prices have come down.
 The hotel Web site currently lists rates from $75 for a single and $84 for a double with private baths.

-We decided to stop by the Carter and see what it takes to land on Trip Advisor’s most infamous list.
+I decided to stop by the Carter and see what it takes to land on Trip Advisor’s most

 In years past, you could waltz in through the Carter’s wide glass doors.
 You can still enter the shabby marble vestibule, a metal chairlift for the disabled anchored to a wall (the hotel got wrist-slapped for being wheelchair inaccessible a while back).
 But a porter, aka guard, in an ill-fitting black uniform asks to see your key before letting you pass.

-We managed to get past him only to be stopped at the front desk.
-Saying we were meeting friends, the attendant smiled, and we plopped into a large brown leatherish sofa by a glass-topped wood coffee table with part of a leg snapped off.
+I managed to get past him only to be stopped at the front desk.
+Saying I was meeting friends, the attendant smiled, and I plopped into a large brown leatherish sofa by a glass-topped wood coffee table with part of a leg snapped off.
 Another uniformed porter paced back and forth between the pay-as-you-go computers and the racks of tourist brochures.

-We didn’t notice guards when we wandered into the lobby a few years back.
+I didn’t notice guards when I wandered into the lobby a few years back.
 Was their arrival in response to the young woman a cleaning lady found strangled under a king-size bed in 2007?

-The lobby, which could have been transported intact from a Soviet-era Moscow hotel, won’t be appearing in Architectural Digest, yet it looked somewhat better than the last time we visited.
-The wildly patterned rug, while no beauty, looked new as did our hulking sofa.
+The lobby, which could have been transported intact from a Soviet-era hotel in Moscow, won’t be appearing in Architectural Digest, yet it looked somewhat better than the last time I visited.
+The wildly patterned rug, while no beauty, looked new as did the hulking sofa.
 A lone flatpanel TV tuned to CNN had replaced the walls of old tube TVs that once made the lobby resemble an outpost of Best Buy, ca 1990.

 Still, the overall effect was weird.
 Big mirrors framed with Christmas lights hug the ceiling.
 A large, lidless garbage can stands near the elevator.